-Southern California's extensive agricultural and urban areas have contributed to water quality issues caused by point and non-point source pollutants.
-The effect of contaminants on the area's historical lamprey populations has not been evaluated.
-However, higher water temperatures, low flow conditions, eutrophication, high algal density and associated dissolved oxygen problems, especially in sediments occupied by ammocoetes, were ranked as major threats to potential habitat for lampreys and resulted in high threat ranks for most HUCs.
+Southern California, as a major agricultural and urban area, has numerous water quality issues with contaminants; however, the effects on local lamprey populations has not been evaluated.
+However, higher water temperatures, low flow conditions, eutrophication, high algal density and associated dissolved oxygen problems, especially in sediments occupied by ammocoetes were ranked as major threats to potential habitat for lampreys and resulted in high threat ranks for most HUCs.